maxkross/CSE5559/README.md

-# CSE5559
+# To run the MATLAB script

-Code for the term project of CSE5559
+Run Tsne1/testPlot3.m